softwareconstruction240/softwareconstruction/petshop/petshop.md

 - Console client
 - Client HTTP and WebSocket facade
-- HTTP and WebSocket Server
+- HTTP and WebSocket Server using Javalin
-- Service
+- Service with application logic
+- JSON serialization using GSON
+- Model objects
 - Data persistence with memory and MySQL implementations
-- JSON serialization with type adapter
-- Model objects
 - Shared code
 - Tests at the client, server, service, and data layers